 Risk Factors for Estrogen-sensitive Breast Cancer

-- Stagnant, congested lymph.
-When lymph fluid is sluggish, cancer cells can thrive and breast cancer can develop.
+— Stagnant, congested lymph.
+When lymph fluid is sluggish and congested, cancer cells can thrive and breast cancer can develop.
 Breast cancer and lymphedema are closely related.

-- A sluggish, congested liver caused by the foods we eat, the air we breathe, the products we put on our skin, toxic chemicals in the environment and the beverages we drink.
-A healthy functioning live is essential for removing excess estrogens.
+— A sluggish, congested liver caused by the foods we eat, the air we breathe, the products we put on our skin, toxic chemicals in the environment we’re exposed to, and the beverages we drink.
+A healthy functioning liver is essential for removing excess estrogen.
 According to Harvard physician, John R. Lee., M.D., “anything that impairs liver function or ties up the detoxifying function will result in excess estrogen levels.”

-- Hidden infections including dental infections, root canaled teeth, parasites, viruses, Candida overgrowth, bacterial infections, Lyme disease
+— Hidden infections including dental infections, pathogens in the mouth, old root canaled teeth, parasites, viruses, Candida overgrowth, yeast, fungal and bacterial infections, mold, Lyme disease

-- Excess alcohol consumption and smoking increase risk
+— Excessive alcohol consumption and smoking increase the risk of breast cancer

 — Nutrient deficiencies, specifically iodine, selenium, vitamin D, zinc, vitamin A and other important nutrients

-- Postmenopausal women with increased levels of hormones including estradiol, estrone and testosterone are at increased risk for developing breast cancer
+— Postmenopausal women with hormonal imbalances, specifically increased levels of hormones including estradiol, estrone and testosterone are at increased risk for developing breast cancer

-- Environmental toxins and estrogen-disrupting chemicals that include:
+— Hormone-disrupting chemicals, estrogen-disrupting chemicals and environmental toxins that include: